Perry Mason: The Watery Witness - 1959

-Wray goes for a bit of elaborate posturing (ala Gloria Swanson) to show us the level of self-absorbed living this movie star has fallen into.
+Wray goes for a bit of elaborate posturing (perhaps ala' Gloria Swanson) to show us the level of self-absorbed living this movie star has fallen into.
 When confronted by a possibly long-forgotten daughter who was given up to adoption in infancy, this star turns bitter, conniving and cruel, seriously damaging any sympathy we might have for her.
 Soon a blackmailer starts in on the star, and the story begins to get overpopulated with bad guys.

 The beginning of the episode also seems to have a borrowed setting right out of Leave Her to Heaven with a fight aboard a boat on a lake (though that might not be deliberate since almost any fight on a boat on a California lake brings that Gene Tierney film to mind.)

-Raymond Burr delivers his typical authoritative presence as lawyer Perry Mason, sorting out the conflicting facts from lies and getting at the heart of what happened to who, and gets people to open up to reveal why they did what they did.
-Barbara Hale as the loyal confidential secretary Della Street gives us half of the ironic humour that softens the deadly tidings, with William Hopper (as private investigator Paul Drake) giving us the other half.
+Raymond Burr delivers his typical authoritative presence as lawyer Perry Mason, sorting out the conflicting facts from the lies and getting at the heart of the matter.
+What happened to who, when did it happen and then getting characters to open up to reveal why they did what they did is a Perry Mason specialty.

 Original Page December 4, 2016